GosiaD37/GosiaD37.github.io/README.md

-Over the past three years in the Computer Science program, I have experienced a truly transformative journey—one that has challenged me to grow as a problem solver, a collaborator, and a professional in the field of technology.
+Over the past three years in the Computer Science program, I have experienced a truly transformative journey, one that has challenged me to grow as a problem solver, a collaborator, and a professional in the field of technology.
 What began as an interest in understanding how software works has evolved into a deep, multifaceted skill set spanning software development, algorithms, databases, security, and effective communication with diverse stakeholders.

 Throughout my coursework, I have worked on projects that reflect the real-world complexity of computer science.
 In collaborative environments, I learned the importance of version control, clear communication, and the ability to merge different coding styles and perspectives into a cohesive final product.
 These experiences sharpened my ability to operate effectively in team settings, balancing leadership and cooperation depending on the needs of the project.